U.S. Navy. Via Francillon (1979)

 service.

-In many respects the Oscar resembled an Army version of the Zero, having similar strengths and weaknesses.
+In many respects "Oscar" resembled an Army version of the Zero, having similar strengths and weaknesses.
 However, it was even lighter and more maneuverable.
-On the other hand, the Oscar was a full 40 miles per hour (60 kilometers per hour) slower than the Zero, making it slower than most Allied fighters.
-As one fighter pilot told Bergerud,
+On the other hand, "Oscar" was a full 40 miles per hour (60 kilometers per hour) slower than the Zero, making it slower than most Allied fighters.
+This speed proved inadequate to protect the Army's heavy bombers in China.
+As one fighter pilot told Bergerud (2000),

 References